How to Use Microsoft Teams for Project Management

 Think about:

 It’s important to balance flexibility with governance.
 If policies are too strict, your team will use other apps to collaborate – the opposite of what you are trying to achieve!
-For practical tips on security and governance in Microsoft Teams, check out this useful article from ShareGate.
+For practical tips on security and governance in Microsoft Teams, check out our Glossary.

 In the next section, you’ll read more about how the BrightWork Marketing Team uses Teams.
-In terms of roll-out and governance, we initially encountered problems such as inactive teams, files in different places, and overlapping chats.
+For roll-out and governance, we initially encountered problems such as inactive teams, files in different places, and overlapping chats.
 Confusion was growing so we took the time to review our teams, move files as needed, and archived unused sites.

 These simple steps to improve Teams will save time and accelerate collaboration, particularly when working across different locations or time zones.